Which statement best describes the law of conservation of energy? | Study Prep in Pearson+

 1

-Understand that the law of conservation of energy states that the total energy in an isolated system remains constant over time.
+Understand that the law of conservation of energy is a fundamental principle in physics stating that the total energy in an isolated system remains constant over time.

-Recognize that energy cannot be created from nothing or destroyed into nothing; it can only change forms, such as from kinetic energy to potential energy or to thermal energy.
+Recognize that energy cannot be created from nothing nor can it be completely destroyed; instead, it changes forms, such as from kinetic energy to potential energy or from mechanical energy to thermal energy.

-Identify that any energy 'lost' in one form (like mechanical energy) is actually transformed into another form (like heat or sound), so the total energy is conserved.
+Note that while energy can be transformed and transferred, the total amount of energy before and after any process in a closed system is the same.

-Note that this principle applies to all physical processes and is fundamental to understanding energy transfer and transformation.
+Identify that statements suggesting energy is lost permanently or created/destroyed violate this principle and are therefore incorrect.

 Watch next